Subscribe to the Quilt Blocks Digest newsletter for updates, special offers & exclusive content!

 The friendship star block is a nine patch star.
 It has five simple squares and four half square triangles .
 The HSTs are placed in the middle column and row to make the star.
 See step-by-step how to make the friendship star quilt block.

 Lots of star quilt patterns use the sawtooth star.
-Why?
 Probably because it uses easy to make flying geese units.
-And, the center square leaves room for lots of design possibilities.
+The center square leaves room for lots of design possibilities.
 Add another star or quilt a cool motif.
-Get instructions to make it a 12-inch sawtooth star quilt block.
+Get instructions to make it a 12-inch sawtooth star quilt block using the no waste method to make the flying geese.

 Some of easy star quilt blocks in this next group use a few tools like a quarter square triangle ruler, and Perfect Triangle(R) and Triangle Squared(R) quilt rulers to make the blocks.